-Online Audioook Festival 2026
+Online Audiobook Festival 2026

 Lucy Strange

 Lucy Strange is a multi-award-winning children’s author.
-Lucy is best known for her critically acclaimed middle-grade novels which include The Island at the Edge of Night, Our Castle by the Sea and The Secret of Nightingale Wood.
+She is best known for her critically acclaimed middle-grade novels which include The Island at the Edge of Night, Our Castle by the Sea and The Secret of Nightingale Wood.

-This summer also sees the launch of Lucy’s first YA novel – Cut Him Out in Little Stars – a historical romance/mystery story set on the coast of Kent during the Second World War.
+This summer also sees the launch of Lucy’s first YA novel, Cut Him Out in Little Stars, a historical romance/mystery story set on the coast of Kent during the Second World War.

 Ann Cleeves

-Ann is the author of 39 critically acclaimed novels, an international bestseller whose work has been translated into over 20 languages worldwide.
-In 2017 Ann was awarded the highest accolade in crime writing, the Crime Writer's Association Diamond Dagger.
 She is the creator of popular detectives Vera Stanhope, Jimmy Perez and Matthew Venn, who can be found on television in ITV’s Vera, BBC One’s Shetland and ITV's The Long Call respectively.
 The TV series and the books they are based on have become international sensations, capturing the minds of millions worldwide.

 Beth O'Brien

 Beth O’Brien is an English Literature BA and Creative Writing MA graduate from the University of Birmingham.
-Work and leisure overlap a lot as reading, writing, and audio-booking are some of her favourite things to do.
+Work and leisure overlap a lot as reading, writing and audio-booking are some of her favourite things to do.

 Beth’s debut middle grade book, Wolf Siren came out in 2025 with HarperCollins has been shortlisted for the Carnegie Medal for Writing in 2026.